TaszidChowdhury/TaszidChowdhury.github.io/blog_posts/Who-Am-I.md

 ## Background

 I grew up in Atlantic City NJ, where I developed a love for exploring how things work—from tinkering with gadgets to diving into code.
 Over the years, I have honed my skills in Python, Java, cybersecurity fundamentals, and cloud infrastructure, which has led me to pursue a Bachelor of Science in Computer Science at Stockton University.
-I’ve worked on various academic and personal projects, including setting up a secure VPC on AWS and collaborating on a penetration testing report.
+I've worked on various academic and personal projects, including setting up a secure VPC on AWS and collaborating on a penetration testing report.

 ## Interests

 When I'm not working, I enjoy traveling, going to the gym, boxing, and coding mods for games like Minecraft, Skyrim, and Stardew Valley.
 I find it fascinating how vibrant communities can come together to enhance games and build entirely new worlds.
-I’m also a fan of reverse engineering game mechanics just to see how far I can push the limits of what’s possible
+I'm also a fan of reverse engineering game mechanics just to see how far I can push the limits of what's possible

 ## Goals